masasin/masasin.github.io/docs/index.md

     - Senior software engineer with experience in data science, industrial automation, and web development
     - 10+ years of experience in Python, robotics, and more
     - Please see [[cv|my CV]] or [my résumé]{{ urls.cv.pdf }} for details
-    - Currently looking for a [[#hire-me|new full-time opportunity]] in Belgium
-    - EU Blue Card holder; can start on 1 September 2023
     - [Book a call]{{ urls.social.cal }}, or [email me]{{ urls.social.email }} directly

 # About me